turingschool-examples/challenges/rails-mini-project.markdown

 * authorization
 * git workflow

-This afternoon, use these new skills to add the following features to a new Rails application. **TDD is not dead.**
+This afternoon, use these new skills to start adding the following features to a new Rails application. **TDD is not dead.**

 ### Project Option 1: IdeaBox